AdinhLux/KubernetesCKANotes/Kubernetes_CKA_SUMMARY.md

 &nbsp;

-### API server
+### <ins>API server</ins>

 The primary management component in Kubernetes.
+Responsible for all orchestration operations with the cluster.

+- Exposing Kube-API/Mgmt
+- Monitors state of Cluster
+- Gives work to worker nodes

 When running `kubectl` command, the kubectl utility is reaching to the kube-apiserver by :